This appendix describes the management of Oracle Multimedia.

 SQL> select version, status from dba_registry where comp_id='ORDIM';

-Ensure that the version is correct and the status is
+version value is correct and the